-Decorated envelopes make for an amazing surprise gift!
-Think about it: usually, a person’s mailbox is a pretty boring place, home to many a credit card offer and grocery store flyer.
-When something extraordinary graces the humble mailbox, it’s hard not to get excited!
-Accordingly, today’s tutorial offers a quick and effective way to make an artistic piece of envelope art that will stand out in anyone’s mail pile!
-To create it, you’ll need a black (or very dark) envelope; mine is a cheapie that came in a black card/envelope set from the North American craft store chain Michael’s.
-Use a soapstone pencil and a ruler to draw a vertical line down the center of the envelope.
+Usually, a person’s mailbox is a pretty boring place, home to many a credit card offer and grocery store flyer.
+When something extraordinary graces a mailbox, it’s difficult not to get excited!
+Accordingly, today’s tutorial offers a quick and effective way to make chalkboard-like snail mail art with colored pencil accents that will stand out in anyone’s mail pile.

+Now, use your white pencil and a ruler to draw a vertical line down the center of the envelope.
 Then, draw a horizontal line along the center.
-Once you’ve done that, draw marks on the horizontal line that are 1.25″ (31.75 mm) from the edge both sides of the envelope.
-Then, draw marks on the vertical line that are 0.75″ (19 mm) from the top and bottom of the envelope.
+Once you’ve done that, draw marks on the horizontal line that are 1.25″ (3.2 cm) from both sides of the envelope.
+Next, draw marks on the vertical line that are 0.75″ (1.9 cm) from the top and bottom of the envelope.

-Use curved lines to connect the marks you just drew in order to make an oval.
-Don’t worry about the curves being perfect; part of the charm of this piece is that it’s not perfect!
+Now, connect the marks you just drew in order to make an oval.
+Don’t worry about drawing a perfect oval.
+Part of the charm of this piece is that it’s not perfect!

-Next, dip a size 1 paintbrush — the size is engraved in the handle — into white calligraphy ink (I am using Ziller), white acrylic paint, or white gouache.
-(If none of these three inks are handy or you are not comfortable using them, you can substitute in a white Gellyroll pen for this step.)
+Next, dip a size 1 paintbrush — the size is engraved in the handle — into white ink.
 Use your brush to paint a wavy line over the oval you drew in the previous step.

 Once you finish painting the wavy line, start painting another wavy oval line.
-This wavy line should have waves that appear at opposite parts of the first wavy line; you’ll feel like you’re making “8”s all the way around the oval!
-Again, don’t worry about perfection here: if your waves aren’t perfect, it’s no big deal.
+This wavy line should have waves that appear at opposite parts of the first wavy line.
+It will look like you’re making “8”s all the way around the oval.

-When you’re finished, the oval will look something like the photo below.
+When you’re finished, the oval will look like this:

 Before you go any further with the colored pencils, it’s a good idea to erase your soapstone pencil guidelines!

 Continue to draw laurel branches around the envelope.
-The size and the shape of the branches don’t matter; the important thing is just to alternate the colors.
+The size and the shape of the branches don’t matter.
+The important thing is to alternate the colors.
 Every red branch should be sandwiched between two blue branches, and every blue branch should be sandwiched between two red branches.

 Wait for your ink to dry, then erase any draft lines.
-Next, draw a white laurel branch above and below it to echo the colored laurel branches.
-This helps to visually tie the piece together!
+Next, draw a white laurel branch above and below the address to complement the colored laurel branches.
+This helps to make the piece more cohesive.

-You can finish up the envelope with a stamp or two in the upper right corner.
-Don’t worry about covering up some of your artwork; I find that stamps always enhance — rather than take away from — any piece of mail art!
+To finish up, add a stamp or two to the upper right corner.
+Don’t worry about covering up some of your artwork; I find that stamps always enhance — rather than take away from — any piece of mail art.

-While today’s tutorial shows how to use this design motif for decorated envelopes, I encourage you to be creative with using it on other projects!
+While today’s tutorial shows how to use this design motif for snail mail art, I encourage you to be creative with using it on other projects!
 From place cards to bookmarks to greeting cards, you could use the technique described above to make any paper good stand out.
-All you’ll need is some black paper, white ink, and colored pencils.
-Speaking of which …
+All you’ll need is some black paper, white ink, and colored pencils — and voilà!